atocem/atocem.github.io/team.md

 ---
-title: Team
+title: Yönetim Kurulu
 layout: teams
-description: Team
+description: Yönetim Kurulu
-permalink: "/team/"
+permalink: "/yonetim-kurulu/"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# Yönetim Kurulu

 Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.